otherotherjosh/RedPillEnemySpawn/README.md

 ## What is this?
 Why did you make this??
 First of all, I (Joshii) claim zero responsibility in the creation of the Obunga.png instakill enemy.
 Zeekerss put this in their game.
 Blame Zeekerss.

-"Obunga" is an entity that players have reported spawning underneath the hatch on Gordion.
-I did not know about this existing in the game (or the Obunga meme) until I found out I was able to spawn this unrecognizably named "RedPillTestEnemy" and found this hellish bullsh*t.
+I did not know about this existing in the game (or the Obunga meme in general) until I found "RedPillTestEnemy" in the list of spawnable enemies, and naively thought it'd be fun to try spawn it in.
+Then I saw this hellish bullsh*t.

+"Obunga" is an entity that players have reported spawning very rarely during normal gameplay... even being sighted hiding underneath the company building!
+Is it true, or were these players being trolled?
+It was probably the latter, but we're taking that myth and turning it into reality.
+It's terrifying.

 So, why not let it spawn as a regular enemy to hunt you in your quest to meet quota?

 ## I installed the mod but I haven't seen Obunga anywhere!
 What gives?